pybliometrics-dev/pybliometrics/docs/classes/AffiliationRetrieval.rst

     has 13,033 associated author(s) and 75,695 associated document(s) as of 2021-07-12

-The object has a number of attributes but no methods.
+The object has several of attributes but no methods.
 For example, information regarding the affiliation itself:

 .. code-block:: python